Data recap: Ukraine war, India GDP, climate change

 Your browser doesn’t support HTML5 audio

-Every week, Plain Facts publishes a compilation of data-based insights—complete with easy-to-read visual charts—to help you delve deeper into the stories reported by Mint.
+Every Friday, Plain Facts publishes a compilation of data-based insights—complete with easy-to-read visual charts—to help you delve deeper into the stories reported by Mint in the week gone by.
 This week we look at some of the financial and humanitarian costs of Russia’s invasion of Ukraine, along with India’s GDP numbers and GST collections data, warnings issued by a new climate change report, and gender attitudes ahead of International Women’s Day.
 Here’s more:

-Every week, Plain Facts publishes a compilation of data-based insights—complete with easy-to-read visual charts—to help you delve deeper into the stories reported by Mint.
+Every Friday, Plain Facts publishes a compilation of data-based insights—complete with easy-to-read visual charts—to help you delve deeper into the stories reported by Mint in the week gone by.
 This week we look at some of the financial and humanitarian costs of Russia’s invasion of Ukraine, along with India’s GDP numbers and GST collections data, warnings issued by a new climate change report, and gender attitudes ahead of International Women’s Day.
 Here’s more:

-As Moscow intensified its military action against Ukraine, several nations in the West imposed sanctions against Russia, pushing the ruble to record lows.
-The Bank of Russia doubled interest rates in an attempt to attract savings and tackle inflation.
-On Monday, the central bank also asked Russian companies to prepare to sell their foreign currency in the hope to create demand for the ruble.
-Moscow finds itself cornered in the global economy after its invasion of Ukraine.

 Civilian deaths